mlwiles/vmwaresolutions/vcd/ipsec-srx-pne/index.md

 ## Test the tunnel

 From the web-console, we log into the VMs in each side.
-Then ensure we can ssh/ping the other VM as shown in the screenshot.
+Then ensure we can ping the other VM as shown in the screenshot.

 <img src="images/4-vdc-pne-ipsec.png" width="1000" style="border: 1px solid black">

 _Note the information described in this example are guidelines.
 There are multiple ways to configure the various parts of the example.
 Please adjust accordingly for your needs._